datastax/release-notes/OpsCenter_6.8_Release_Notes.md

 # Release notes for 6.8.27
 27 Jul 2023

+:warning: There's a known bug when starting DataStax Agent service in Ubuntu 18.04 (Bionic Beaver), and in RHEL/Oracle/Rocky Linux 8 platforms.
+Later OS versions are not affected.
+Customers in those platforms are recommended to upgrade to the upcoming OpsCenter 6.8.28.

 ## 6.8.27 OpsCenter Core

 * Fixed usage of RSA keys in platforms where `rsa-sha` algorithm have been deprecated.
 (OPSC-17300)